Coronavirus and Meetings

 Free Registration to Members

 Some event organizers that have had to pivot to digital meetings are eliminating registration fees entirely for their members.
-Talley notes that doing so can be a smart way for planners to increase brand loyalty with their member base, while still bringing in revenue.
+Talley notes that doing so can be a smart way for planners to increase brand loyalty while still bringing in revenue.

 "If you've got an event where 50 percent of your attendees are members and 50 percent are nonmembers, this represents an opportunity," he said.
 "You might want to do one thing for your members and offer another set of options for nonmembers."

-IACC has applied this thinking to its flagship Americas Connect event.
-The 2020 conference was scheduled for March 30-April 1 in Dallas but had to be cancelled due to coronavirus restrictions.
-The organization quickly pivoted and launched IACC Americas Virtual Connect, which will take place online May 18-21.
+IACC, formerly the International Association of Conference Centers, has applied this thinking to its flagship Americas Connect event.
+The 2020 conference was scheduled for March 30-April 1 in Dallas, but had to be cancelled due to coronavirus restrictions.
+The organization quickly launched IACC Americas Virtual Connect, which took place online May 18-21.

-Registration is free for all IACC association members, as well as for staff members of all currently active IACC-certified venues.
-Those who are not IACC members can purchase a four-day pass to the virtual event for $300.
+Registration was free for all IACC association members, as well as for staff members of all currently active IACC-certified venues.
+Nonmembers were able to purchase a four-day pass to the virtual event for $300.

-Cooper noted that registration has soared as a result.
-IACC Americas Virtual Connect is on track to be the largest IACC conference in the association's 39-year history, with more than 500 registrations compared to the usual 225 attendees.
-In addition, many people have chosen to transfer their registration fees to next year's event, rather than receive the full refund in order to support the association now.
+Cooper noted that registration soared as a result of the pricing change.
+IACC Americas Virtual Connect was the largest IACC conference in the association's 39-year history, with 660 attendees (up 187 percent from the 2019 event).
+In addition, many guests chose to transfer their registration fees to next year's event, rather than receive the full refund, in order to support the association now.

 It is inspiring how many people will donate their registration funds back to the organization if given the chance.
 In addition to IACC, one of the Talley Management Group clients also saw success with this method.